antoineneff/angular-tvshows/README.md

 ## Getting Started

-To get you started you can simply clone the angular-tvshows repository and install the dependencies:
+To get you started you can simply clone the angular-tvshows repository and install the dependencies.

 ### Prerequisites